 The CCTV42 camera deals with brightness variation allowing you to see outside the building

-In terms of detail capture the wide angle lens combined with generally poor image quality really shows as you move away from the camera.
-Netatmo reference "ultra-long detection up to 20m / 65ft" but the reality is much worse than that.
-We've taken the footage at 8 metres and compared it to a properly zoomed in CCTV42 camera.
+In terms of detail capture, the wide-angle lens combined with generally poor image quality really shows as you move away from the camera.
+Netatmo references "ultra-long detection up to 20m / 65ft" but the reality is much worse than that.
+We've taken the footage at 8 metres and compared it to a properly zoomed-in CCTV42 camera.

 The Netatmo camera shows no detail at 8 metres distance